 The Vol Vision plan explains: “As the preeminent research-based, land-grant university in the state, UT embodies the spirit of excellence in teaching, research, scholarship, creative activity, outreach, and engagement attained by the nation’s finest public research institutions.”

-Over the next eight months, a Life of the Mind Committee of faculty, staff, and students will review many books to select a common reading experience for the Class of 2018, centered on the theme of Creativity.
-To help them get started, the committee is seeking nominations for the 2014 LOM book.
+In the coming months, a Life of the Mind Committee of faculty, staff, and students will review many books to select a common reading experience for the Class of 2019.
+To help them get started, the committee is seeking nominations for the 2015 LOM book.

 Life of the Mind books should